ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

      PolicyOverrideReason's "comment" field.

 "policy_test_mode": The message was exempted from application of policy by
-     the testing mode ("t" tag) in the DMARC policy record.
+     the testing mode ("t" tag) in the DMARC Policy Record.

 "trusted_forwarder": Message authentication failure was anticipated by
      other evidence linking the message to a locally maintained list of